 - If you book a tour, do it with a verified tour agency

 - Use only registered taxis – they have a special sticker on the front window, ask in your hotel how to recognize them

 All in all, keep in mind Bolivia is pretty safe for travelers, although its crime rates have increased in the last few years.
 That’s why you should always keep an eye on the latest travel advisories before heading there.

 Cities in Bolivia worth visiting

 During our 2 months in Bolivia, we had a chance to visit a few Bolivia cities on the man gringo trail, as well as less visited places.
 Sticking to the main gringo trail will assure a good tourist service, plenty of accommodation and restaurants as well as frequent transport.
-I have though included also some less visited cities where lack of tourist is what makes them special and worth visit.
+I have though included also some less-visited cities where lack of tourists is what makes them special and worth visit.

 The cities are listed from north to south:

 1. Copacabana – watch the sunset over Lake Titicaca